Get covered in minutes!

 • If you have a lienholder/lease, please continue making your loan/lease payment until the settlement is finalized.

-• If your policy affords rental coverage we would cover up to 7 days after we make a total loss offer as long as your policy limits have not been exhausted.
+• If your policy affords rental coverage, we will cover up to 7 days after we make a total loss offer if your policy limits have not been exhausted.

 • If you have the title, payment will be issued in your name.